symbiosisnm/Sales-Wizard/README.md

 ## Real-Time Streaming

-Cheating Daddy can stream microphone audio and periodic screen captures to a backend for live model interaction.
+Sales Wizard can stream microphone audio and periodic screen captures to a backend for live model interaction.
 The following sections outline the requirements and configuration for this feature.